 Feature Recipe | Sun-Dried Tomato Pesto Sensation

-This recipe marries together two of my favourite pasta sauces: basil pesto and creamy sun-dried tomato sauce.
+This recipe marries together two of my favourite pasta sauces: traditional basil pesto and creamy sun-dried tomato sauce.
 Recently I read an article in which sun-dried tomatoes were described as “flavour firecrackers” so I’ll start off by saying this sauce is nothing short of flavourful 😛

-This twist on classic basil pesto features fresh minced garlic, fresh basil leaves and oil-packed sun-dried tomatoes paired with two ‘red sauce’ essentials: tomato sauce and cashew-based parmesan.
+This twist on classic pesto features fresh minced garlic, fresh basil leaves and oil-packed sun-dried tomatoes paired with two ‘red sauce’ essentials: tomato sauce and cashew-based parmesan.
 No pine nut or walnuts required.
 With a few pantry staples (including cashews) on hand you can whip up a deliciously creamy plant-based parmesan cheese (no nooch required!) and have this sauce ready in under 20 minutes.

 Wanting to bring a few flavour firecrackers to your next meal?
 Here’s a few of our family favourites featuring nature’s blistered tomato: